safai-labs/resiliate-book/README.md

 While the `mdbook serve` command is running, you can open any of the chapter files and start editing them.
 Each time you save the file, `mdbook` will rebuild the book and refresh your web browser.

-Check out the [Markdown chapter](../format/markdown.md) for more information on formatting the content of your chapters.

 All other files in the `src` directory will be included in the output.
 So if you have images or other static files, just include them somewhere in the `src` directory.